3dem/relion-documents/source/SPA_tutorial/Class2D.rst

 :Automatically select 2D classes?: Yes

-:Minimum threshold for auto-selection: 0.35
+:Minimum threshold for auto-selection: 0.25

-     (Let's be slightly less restrictive in the selection of particles at this stage, as we don't want to leave any minority views behind.)
+     (We are less restrictive in the selection of particles at this stage, as we don't want to leave any minority views behind.)

-We got just over 4200 particles from 35 selected classes.
+We got over 5800 particles from 36 selected classes.

 Note that this procedure of :jobtype:`2D classification` and :jobtype:`Subset selection` may be repeated several times.